Spiegel & Utrera P.A.'s

 If you need a corporation immediately, we have corporations, which are ready for immediate delivery.
 For more information and a complete list of all our Reddi or Shelf corporations CLICK HERE or call our office at (888) 336-8400 for details.

-2 BUSINESS DAY PRIORITY CORP
+NEXT DAY PRIORITY CORP

-If you need your Corporation formed urgently, for an additional $175., we can expedite the registration of the Corporation and preparation of the Corporate Records and the Corporate Package will be ready on the 2nd business day.
+If you need your Corporation formed urgently, for an additional $175., we can expedite the registration of the Corporation and preparation of the Corporate Records and the Corporate Package will be ready on the next business day.

-4 BUSINESS DAY PRIORITY CORP
+3 BUSINESS DAY PRIORITY CORP

 REGULAR SERVICE

 The Corporate package is complete and includes Certificate of Incorporation, ByLaws, Corporate Book, Corporate Seal, Preliminary Name Search, State Filing Fees and Attorney’s Fees.
 Any additional documents or agreements you may have ordered will also be delivered with your Corporate Records Book.
 We complete your documentation the same day you place your order and speak with us.
 Then your documents are immediately sent to the State of New Jersey for filing.
 The State of New Jersey files the documents received from Spiegel & Utrera, P.A. according to their own work flow schedule.
-This process varies depending upon the time of the year but generally takes two to four weeks.
+This process varies depending upon the time of the year but generally takes two to three weeks.
 If you need your Corporation sooner, please select one of our expedited services so you will not be disappointed.
 If you need your Corporation sooner, you have two choices, either a Reddi Corp or an expedited corporation.
 We recommend you give very careful consideration to this decision as we do not want to disappoint any of our clients.

 FORM YOUR NEW JERSEY IC-DISC ONLINE NOW!